psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

 #### Add Storage

+The storage volume contains all the files associated with the machine instance, including your Jupyter notebooks and Open Refine project files.

 You should not need to add any additional storage.

 ![](images/EC2_Management_Console4.png)

+Bu default, the storage volume (and all your files) will be deleted if the instance it is attached to is terminated.
+You may wish to uncheck this option (*though I'm not sure atm how you would reattach it to a new instance?*).

-Accept the defaults and move on to the next step.
+When you are happy with he settings, move on to the next step.

 #### Add Tags